rpmuller/ePubs/WP1.md

 triangle.
 Originally everything was in confusion, and "the various elements had different places before they were arranged so as to form the universe."
-But then God fashioned them by form and number, and "made them as far as'possible the fairest and best, out of things which were not fair and good."
+But then God fashioned them by form and number, and "made them as far as possible the fairest and best, out of things which were not fair and good."
 The above two sorts of triangles, we are told, are the most beautiful forms and therefore God used them in constructing matter.
 By means of these two triangles, it is possible